Referral procedure for Danish patients

 - Patients with suspected or verified idiopathic (benign) intracranial hypertension (IIH/BIH).
 A special IIH-referral form (Danish version) should be used.

-for the Initial Consultation Form and the Headache Diary.
+To have your visit as efficient and comfortable as possible please contact us for the Initial Consultation Form and the Headache Diary.
+See contact informations below.

 Referral procedure for foreign patients with connection to an EU/EEA country